 A really fun thing to do in Hanoi is to watch the water puppet show.
 This traditional Vietnamese art form goes back to the 11th century.
 You can catch a performance at the Thang Long Theatre.
 Tickets only cost about $3, and it’s a fun thing to do in Hanoi before going out for the evening.

-Now that you’ve learned a bit about Hanoi, it’s time to plan a badass 3-day Hanoi itinerary to make the most of your visit.
+Now that you’ve learned a bit about the city, it’s time to plan an epic 3-day itinerary uncovering Hanoi to make the most of your visit.

 Day One in Hanoi: Exploring the Old Quarter